O.B. Willcox

 The rest of the War

-He was in command of the 9th Corps at Fredericksburg, served in Kentucky, commanded the 3rd Division/9th Corps at the Wilderness and Spotsylvania, and led the 1st Division/9th Corps at Petersburg.
+He was in command of the Ninth Corps at Fredericksburg, served in Kentucky, commanded the 3rd Division of the Ninth Corps at the Wilderness and Spotsylvania, VA and led the 1st Division of the Corps at Petersburg.

 After the War

-He was a lawyer, and continued Army service from 1866.
-He commanded the Department of Arizona, fought in the Apache wars, and retired in 1887.
-He was later governor of Washington's Soldiers' Home.
+He was briefly a lawyer, then continued in Regular Army service from 1866.
+He commanded the Department of Arizona, fought in the Apache Wars, and retired in 1887.
+He was later governor of the Washington's Soldiers' Home.

 References & notes